The Pfalz Comes into Its Own

 Mindset may be the single biggest shift.
 A way of being more "Pfalz" by being more in the world, if you will.

 This new mentality encourages nuance, detail, and freshness.
-Moreover, an early and emphatic focus on biodynamics at many of the region’s flagship estates has set the stage for a now flourishing viticultural revival, all aided by the reduced disease pressures that come from its ever drier climate.
+Moreover, an early and emphatic focus on biodynamics at many of the region’s flagship estates has set the stage for a now flourishing viticultural revival.
+In fact, the Pfalz now boasts the highest number of biodynamically farmed wineries in Germany.
+All this is aided by the reduced disease pressures that come from its ever-drier climate.
 Long-term concerns about heat and drought are being tackled head-on by a growing number of estates as they increasingly farm for resilience.

 Lay of the Land

 The Pfalz famously shares many traits with Alsace, starting with the Haardt range, an extension of the Vosges, and continuing to its warm, dry, climate and kaleidoscope of soils and varieties.
 Look closely at a good wine atlas and you’ll see the Pfalz wine region technically extends just over the French border, the result of a century of eternally vacillating political borders and long-held vineyard ownership rights.
 Producers such as Friedrich Becker have parcels that actually stradle national lines.

 The Pfalz does have its own peculiar geologic history, stemming from the ancient collapse of the Rhine river basin, which disrupted geologic layers and accounts for the array of colored sandstones and marls, limestones, loam-loess, and even volcanic basalt.

 Elevation tends to be one constant in the Pfalz, with most sites hovering between 100 and 200 meters above sea level.
 One linguistic indicator of the lay of this land is that the Pfälzer refer to their vineyards not as Weinbergen (wine mountains) but Weingärten (wine gardens).